LyonsLab/StarBLAST/index.rst

 |Tut_3|_

-- In the pop up menu you can personalize your image (e.g. Instance Size); select “Advanced Options”
+- In the pop up menu you can customize your image (e.g. Instance Size. recommend a minimum of medium m1 instance for Master); select “Advanced Options”

 |Tut_4|_